Today you’re getting a review of the best LED grow lights that you can currently buy.

 The first method will result in a better quality yield but will be more expensive.
 You’ll need more ‘light’ to achieve this.
 And you’ll need reliable PAR-value charts which are often not provided.

-The second method will result in a decent yield and will be cheaper and easier most of the time (most LED manufacturers don't provide PPFD / PAR-value charts…yet).
+The second method will result in a decent yield and will be cheaper and easier most of the time.
+Why?
+Because most LED manufacturers don’t provide PPFD / PAR-value charts.

 Also, do realize the following when choosing a specific model:

-In many cases, it’s better to get multiple lower wattage LED lights instead of getting a single high wattage LED light, and position them in such a way that light from different angles covers your plants.
+Often, it’s better to get a few lower wattage LED lights instead of getting a single high wattage LED light.
+You can position them in such a way that all angles are covered.

-This is because LED doesn’t have the best spread compared to other types of lights, and the more lights you have, the better you can position them and the better the spread of your light will be.
+This is because LED doesn’t have the best spread compared to other types of lights.
+The more lights you have, the better you can position them and the better the spread of your light will be.